WHNA Major Projects

 4. Develop Outreach program for Bilingual Spanish neighbors.

-Our President Page and the "Meet our Board" sections of this website introduce you to Ricardo and Maria Corona.
+Our "Meet our Board" sections of this website introduce you to Ricardo and Maria Corona.
 We are fortunate to have both of them as new additions to our WHNA Board.
 They will be key to effectively developing this outreach program.
 We are currently active in the preliminary planning stage for special programs we will implement.

 5. 2020 Completed Absentee Ballot WHNA Hand Delivery Service

-Regardless of whom you vote for, this year it is especially important that you vote and that your vote is counted.
-However you vote; be sure you vote and do your best to ensure that your vote is counted.
+Regardless of whom you voted for, this year it was especially important that you voted and that your vote was counted.

 You can check the latest status of your ballot at the Iowa Secretary of State website.
 Click on the following website address: